REUTERS SUMMIT-US CFTC launches inquiry into evasion of swaps rules

 O'Malia said the staff agreed to research the issue.
 It's not clear if the inquiry will lead to any enforcement actions, or further policy changes.

-Swaps in the United States must be traded on regulated platforms from the beginning of this year - called Swap Execution Facilities, or SEFs - and U.S. banks need to comply if they do business abroad from an affiliate that is guaranteed by the parent company.
+Swaps in the United States must be traded on regulated platforms from the beginning of this year, and U.S. banks need to comply if they do business abroad from an affiliate that is guaranteed by the parent company.

 But this means higher costs for clients in Europe - which is lagging behind in its swap trading rules - and many have shifted away their business to subsidiaries of U.S. banks that are not guaranteed, or to non-U.S. banks.